SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 6. Enter *Run TechEd2020-SensorManager* as the name of your new run configuration.
 <br><br>![](images/01_02_0060.png)<br><br>

 7. A new configuration *Run TechEd2020-SensorManager* should appear on the left.
-Click the green icon *Run Module*.
+Select the new configuration and click the green icon *Run Module*.
 <br><br>![](images/01_02_0070.png)<br><br>

 8. The application is initialized.
 After a few seconds, some notifications are displayed in the lower right corner.
 Click *Expose and Open*.
 <br><br>![](images/01_02_0080.png)<br><br>

 9. After a short delay, a popup for some optional input opens.
 Leave it empty and press *Enter*.
-    * [Optional] If you have closed the tab with the application preview accidentally, click *View* in the header toolbar, select *Find Command...* and enter: "Preview and confirm".
+    * [Optional] If you have closed the tab with the application preview accidentally, click *View* in the header toolbar, select *Find Command...*, enter: "Ports: Preview" and select your active port.
 A new tab with the application preview opens.
 <br><br>![](images/01_02_0090.png)<br><br>

 10. The UI5 application is opened in a new tab.